Terentii Shtykov: Land reform

 General Shtykov was the main instigator of North Korea's March 1946 land reform program, though Kim Il Sung usually gets the credit for it in both North and South Korea.
 Originally, the Soviet blueprint for land reform had involved compensating the large landowners and selling the land to the farmers.
 Shtykov suggested that the land be confiscated from landowners and Japanese collaborators and distributed to poor and landless peasants without compensation.
 The nationwide land reform broke the feudal socioeconomic structure and proved highly popular with many North Korean peasants.
-Many rich landowners and collaborators fled South, allowing the reform to happen with little bloodshed.
+Many rich landowners and collaborators fled to the South, which allowed the reform to happen with little bloodshed.